ratmod/ratmod.github.io/docs/faq.md

 This is a client-side setting, but please remember that it can be disabled by the server configuration.
 For example, it is disabled in the treasure hunter game type.

+## Does Ratmod run on the quake3e engine?

+While it *may* be possible to run OA+Ratmod on quake3e, you won't be able to join any of the servers that are running on ioq3 / ioq3+oa.

+## Why do I get a "Connection Interrupted" message despite having a stable connection?

+Most likely the issue is that you are playing with high FPS (say, >= 250 FPS) and your ping is also high.
+Due to an engine limitation, higher FPS requires lower pings.
+Try reducing `\com_maxfps` to a lower value.

+## How do I enable VoIP?

+First, you need to setup OA with ioquake3 (see above).
+Make sure you pass `+set com_protocol 72` to the ioquake3 command.
+The openarena-ioq3 fork already does this for you.

+VoIP can then be enabled using `set cl_voip 1`
+Then bind a key to record: `\bind somekey +voiprecord`.
+You should see a sound meter on the HUD while the game is recording.

+Visit the [ioquake3 voip readme](https://github.com/ioquake/ioq3/blob/main/voip-readme.txt) for more details.